BorealisAI/scaleformer/README.md

 </p>

-Our experiments on four public datasets show that the proposed multi-scale framework outperforms the corresponding baselines with an average improvement of 13% and 38% over Autoformer and Informer, respectively.
+Our experiments on various public datasets demonstrate that the proposed method outperforms the corresponding baselines.
+Depending on the choice of transformer architecture, our mutli-scale framework results in mean squared error reductions ranging from 5.5% to 38.5%.

 <p align="center">
 <img src="figs\table.png" width=90% alt="" align=center />